Constant-roll $\beta$-exponential inflation: Palatini formalism: Introduction

 In this paper, we investigate a scalar field model coupled to gravity, incorporating an $R^2$ term within the Palatini formalism.
 We focus on the inflationary dynamics under the constant-roll condition, specifically examining a $\beta$-exponential potential and the implications of the non-minimal coupling of the inflaton to gravity.

 The $\beta$-exponential potential serves as a generalization of conventional power-law inflation, as introduced in \cite{Alcaniz:2006nu}.
-That work explores the inflationary predictions related to a minimally coupled scalar field with the generalized $\beta$-exponential potential, motivated by the prevalence of scalar fields with exponential potentials in various particle physics theories.
+Ref. \cite{Alcaniz:2006nu} explores the inflationary predictions related to a minimally coupled scalar field with the generalized $\beta$-exponential potential, motivated by the prevalence of scalar fields with exponential potentials in various particle physics theories.
 Notably, this includes models from supergravity and string theory—such as the well-known Salam-Sezgin model \cite{halliwell}—as well as gravitational theories involving high derivative terms \cite{wett,wett1} and Kaluza-Klein scenarios where extra dimensions are compactified.
-The findings suggest that this single scalar field framework enables a broader spectrum of solutions compared to standard exponential models, yielding viable predictions for the scalar spectral index and the tensor-to-scalar ratio.
+The findings in \cite{Alcaniz:2006nu} suggest that this single scalar field framework enables a broader spectrum of solutions compared to standard exponential models, yielding viable predictions for the scalar spectral index and the tensor-to-scalar ratio.

 Subsequent investigations, such as \cite{Santos:2017alg} and \cite{dosSantos:2021vis}, delve into CMB constraints on this model.
 The first paper emphasizes the minimal coupling scenario for the inflaton, while the latter integrates non-minimal coupling, refining the analysis with updated data from Planck (2018) \cite{Akrami2018}.
-A distinctive characteristic of the $\beta$-exponential potential is its derivation from braneworld cosmological frameworks, where the radion (describing the extra-dimensional size) is interpreted as the inflaton, as elaborated in \cite{Santos:2017alg}.
+A distinctive characteristic of the $\beta$-exponential potential is its deep roots in fundamental physics; it not only derives from braneworld cosmological frameworks—where the radion determining the extra-dimensional size acts as the inflaton \cite{Santos:2017alg}—but also emerges naturally from Tsallis non-extensive thermodynamics as a manifestation of the $q$-exponential function \cite{Tsallis1988, Kumar2022, Sheykhi2018, Nojiri2019}.

-While the aforementioned studies predominantly focus on standard slow-roll inflation, a notable exception is \cite{Santos:2022exm}, which explores warm inflation dynamics for this potential, where inflaton decay to radiation occurs during inflation.
-The most recent work on the $\beta$-exponential potential \cite{bostan} examines inflationary observables in the Palatini formulation for a minimally coupled inflaton across various reheating temperatures.
+While the aforementioned studies, \cite{Santos:2017alg} and \cite{dosSantos:2021vis}, predominantly focus on standard slow-roll inflation, a notable exception is \cite{Santos:2022exm}, which explores warm inflation dynamics for this potential, where inflaton decay to radiation occurs during inflation.
+The relatively recent work on the $\beta$-exponential potential, \cite{bostan} examines inflationary observables in the Palatini formulation for a minimally coupled inflaton across various reheating temperatures.